-NN: An unknown or unnamed player.
-An abbreviation for nomen nescio.
+NN: An unknown or unnamed player, it is an abbreviation for nomen nescio.
 (Latin)

 Notation: The recording of moves in a game.
-The most common system of chess notation used today is Algebraic Notation.
+The most common and internationally-recognized method of chess notation used today is Algebraic Notation.

 Norm: A qualifying performance at a tournament needed for a FIDE title.
 Chess titles requiring norms in ascending order, for different areas of chess:

-- Over-the-board chess: Women International Master (WIM), Woman Grandmaster (WGM), International Master (IM), Grandmaster (GM)
+- Over-the-board chess: Woman International Master (WIM), Woman Grandmaster (WGM), International Master (IM), Grandmaster (GM)